Ski: 2019-2020 Fischer Ranger 107 Ti, 189 cm

 2376 & 2393 Blizzard Cochise, 185 cm (15/16–19/20)

 The new Ranger 107 Ti shares a lot in common with some other all-mountain chargers, but its stated sidecut radius does set it apart from most of those skis.
-At 19 meters, the 189 cm Ranger 107 Ti’s sidecut radius is moderately long, but not nearly as long as the sidecut radii on skis like the Blizzard Cochise, ON3P Wrenegade, and Prior Husume.
+At 19 meters, the 189 cm Ranger 107 Ti’s sidecut radius is fairly short, and not nearly as long as the sidecut radii on skis like the Blizzard Cochise, ON3P Wrenegade, and Prior Husume.
 Granted, we don’t put that much stock into stated sidecut radii, but the difference here is large enough that we think it’s worth noting and keeping in mind during our testing.

 Some Questions / Things We’re Curious About

-(1) The current Ranger Ti skis stand out due to their great carving performance, so will the new Ranger 107 Ti maintain that characteristic?
+(1) The current Ranger Ti skis stand out because of their great carving performance, so will the new Ranger 107 Ti maintain that characteristic?

 (2) The new Ranger 107 Ti is a very strong, heavy ski with a pretty moderate rocker profile.
 So how demanding will it feel, and will you have to be an expert skier to enjoy it?